pimvanpelt/apc7920/README.md

 1. A relay board, which features a general purpose I2C GPIO expander based on PCF8574, and eight 24V relays, one for each port on the front.

-The design of this PDU is rather well done.
-With two power supplies, and a decoupled control plane.
+The design of this PDU is rather well done, with two power supplies, and a decoupled control plane.
+The wiring is of high quality, even after many years of service the components are still in pristine shape.
+Shrink wrap is used on the wiring for extra safety and the solder quality is very high.

 If the microcontroller reboots or fails, the I2C GPIO expander stays put.
 This allows operators to upgrade/reboot/tinker-with the management board without interrupting service to the load.

 ### Pinouts